Seventh-day Adventist Church: Ordination of women

 In 1990, at their General Conference Session leaders of the Seventh-day Adventist Church prevented the ordination of women.
 They voted 1,173 against and 377 in favor.
 Those who supported ordaining women were from Europe and North America, while those from Africa, Asia and South America were strongly against.
 Five years later, it turned down a request by the North American Division that its local conferences be allowed to ordain women.

 On July 29, 2012, the Columbia Union Conference, which has its headquarters in Maryland voted 80 percent in favor of ordaining women.
 On August 19, 2012, the Pacific Union Conference, which has its headquarters in California voted 79 percent to 21 percent in favor of ordaining women.
 The world leaders of the church were disappointed with the actions of the two conferences and considered their actions not in harmony with the world church.
 In 2012, there were 320 women pastors in the church, while in North America there are 120 women pastors and 4,100 male pastors.
-In 2013, the Southern California Conference voted for the first time a woman as president.
+In 2013, the Southeastern California Conference voted for the first time a woman as president.

-In July 8, 2015, leaders who represented the Seventh-day Adventist Church voted at their General Conference Session in San Antonio, against the ordination of women becoming pastors.
+In July 8, 2015, leaders who represented the Seventh-day Adventist Church voted at their General Conference Session in San Antonio, Texas, against the ordination of women becoming pastors.
 They voted 1,381 against and 977 in favor.
-Western Adventists who are against the ban say it is keeping them from functioning in this culture, while those who support the ban get their reason for opposing from the bible.
+Western Adventists who are against the ban say it is keeping them from functioning in this culture, while those who support the ban get their reason for opposing from the Bible.
 Adventists in North America, Europe and a few other areas have been ordaining women as pastors.
 Women are banned from leading local conferences, they also can not create or close churches.
-Ted N. C. Wilson who was re-elected for a second five-year term as president voted no, while former president Jan Paulsen voted yes.
+Ted N. C. Wilson, who was re-elected for a second five-year term as president, voted no, while former president Jan Paulsen voted yes.

-On September 12, 2021, the Mid-America Union Conference was the third to ordain women in the North American Division.
-They voted 82 percent in favor and 12 percent against.